vseryakov/backendjs/README.md

         /message/get/sent?id=123&mtime=123475658690&_ops=mtime,le

 - `/message/add`
-  Send a message to an account, the following parametrrs must be specified:
+  Send a message to an account, the following parameters must be specified:
     - `id` - account id of the receiver
     - `msg` - text of the message, can be empty if `icon` property exists
     - `icon` - icon of the message, it can be base64 encoded image in the query or JSON string if the whole message is posted as JSON or can be a multipart file upload if submitted via browser, can be omitted if `msg/connection/get?type=invite&id=12345` property exists.

-  After successful post the message counters of the destination account will be updated: msg_count will be increased automatically
+    - _nosent - do not save this message in my sent messages

   Example:

         /message/add?id=12345&msg=Hello
         /message/add?id=12345&msg=this%2Bis%2Bthe%2Bpic&icon=KHFHTDDKH7676758JFGHFDRDEDET....TGJNK%2D

-- `/message/read`
+- `/message/archive`
-  Mark a message as read, this will update account counter `msg_read` automatically.
+  Move a new message to the archive.
 The required query parameters are `sender` and `mtime`.

   Example:

         /message/read?sender=12345&mtime=12366676434

 - `/message/del`
-  Delete the message by `sender` and/or `mtime` which must be passed as query parameters.
+  Delete new message(s) by `sender` and/or `mtime` which must be passed as query parameters.
 If no mtime is given, all messages from the given sender will be deleted.

   Example:

         /message/del?sender=12345&mtime=124345656567676

+- `/message/del/archive`
+  Delete archived message(s) by `sender` and/or `mtime` which must be passed as query parameters.
+If no mtime is given, all messages from the given sender will be deleted.

+  Example:

+        /message/del/archive?sender=12345&mtime=124345656567676

+- `/message/del/sent`
+  Delete the message(s) by `recipient` and/or `mtime` which must be passed as query parameters.
+If no mtime is given, all messages to the given recipient will be deleted.

+  Example:

+        /message/del/sent?recipient=12345&mtime=124345656567676

 ## Counters
 The counters API maintains realtime counters for every account records, the counters record may contain many different counter columns for different purposes and